WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ## Updating Statements: Revocation and Supersession
-Digitally-signed statements are immutable and transitory.
-An `update` field allows for statements to be revoked or replaced, superseded.
+Digitally-signed resources are immutable and transitory.
+An `update` field allows for statements to be revoked or replaced.
 The `update` field points to a _revocation object_, to a _supersession object_ or to a list of such objects.

 ```json
 {